 Case and billing templates.
 Case.one comes pre-loaded with case templates for popular types of cases.
 Here’s the estate planning template, for example:

-You can also create your own case templates, billing templates, and upload your own document templates.
+You can also create your own case and billing templates.

 Workflows.
 You can automate some workflows by defining triggering conditions and results.

 Case.one is free to use for up to 10 cases.
 For more cases, Case.one is priced according to the number of active cases you have, not according to the number of users.

 You can either pay as you go for 99¢/case/month, or you can buy a package of 50 or more cases, which starts at $35/month.
 Basically, you’ll want to buy a package if you have more than 35 active cases.
 After 35, the more cases you have, the more you’ll save over the pay-as-you-go plan.

 Here’s how that compares to more traditional per-user pricing.
 Let’s say your firm has 10 lawyers each managing 20 files (200 active files, total).
 At $40/user/month, that would be $400/month.
 With Case.one, on the other hand, you’d pay just $119/month.

 Whether Case.one would be more cost effective for your firm, though, depends on your ratio of users to cases.

 |Billing & Invoicing||✓|